Drazzilb08/daps/scripts/misc-scripts/README.md

     <br>`bash renamer.sh --no-move`
 6. If you want to see the help message, use the --help option:
     <br>`bash renamer.sh --help`
-As you can see, you can use any of the options alone or in any combination
+<br>As you can see, you can use any of the options alone or in any combination

 Please keep in mind that the script uses the source_dir, destination_dir, and log_dir variables defined in the script to specify where the files are located and where the logs will be stored.
 You need to check these variables and if necessary, change them according to your file system.
-## The script performs the following actions:
+### The script performs the following actions:

 * The script defines the source and destination directories, and a log directory where log files will be stored.
 It defines an array of characters that need to be removed from the file names.